 What's the good in having a best list that doesn't help most people buy headphones they like?

 During our testing for the previous best lists, Adam, Chris, and Lily clocked in hundreds of hours with the listed models.
-From quantifying the effectiveness of the Sony WH-1000X M2’s ANC unit by placing a mic in a dummy head, to sweating profusely with the Jaybird X4, we made sure to push each pair of headphones appropriately.
+From quantifying the effectiveness of the Sony WH-1000X M2’s ANC unit with a test head, to sweating profusely with the Jaybird X4, we made sure to push each pair of headphones appropriately.
 Not only that, but we also gathered information from primary, secondary and tertiary sources such as manufacturers’ websites, alternative tech review sites and user-based reviews, respectively.

 We respect that our best lists may not always perfectly align with your experiences, but they're our earnest attempt to get the best-suited product on your wish list.